mjturi/AIClubWorkshopsSpring21/index.md

 - For more information regarding our club please visit the official [SDSU AI Club website](https://aiclub.sdsu.edu/)
 - For further information regarding the workshops you can contact me through my email: <hnevarez1285@sdsu.edu>
 - For general club questions you can contact our club email: <sdsuaiclub@gmail.com>
-- FOr more information about myself you can check out my [personal website](https://hectorenevarez.github.io/)
+- For more information about myself you can check out my [personal website](https://hectorenevarez.github.io/)